Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 3 - OOPs Pillars.md

+# Why OOP is followed?
+- It enhances code reusability following the DRY principle (Do not Repeat Yourself)
+- Improves scalability as interfaces and classes can be extended to increase levels of implementation
+- Reduces code complexity by being modular in nature (classes and objects)

 - ## Abstraction
 	- Means summary/ high-level view of something
 	- To use something, we should know how to use it rather than how its implemented.
 		- eg. In car, we don't need to how brakes work in a car to use brakes and stop the car.
 	- How Is it implemented in classes?
 		- We only need to expose functionality of functions, rather than the working of the functionality.
+		- Achieved through abstract classes and interfaces
+			- They hold the basis of the functionality and blueprint which can be over-ridden (abstract classes) or hold contract for functionality to be implemented (interfaces) without going into the specifics of the implementation.
 		- eg. When we use getters and setters then its abstraction as we dont need how its done, we just use it to set or get the values.
 - ## Encapsulation
+	- Creating a class which encompasses the data members and their functionalities together is encapsulation
 	- Purpose of cover
+		- Makes it into one entity with members and functions.
 		- To hold things inside.
 		- Protect inside content from outside.
 	- In Class, we have access modifiers, and we can control access of my data in class using these data modifiers.